 During his final two cross country season’s Elliott was part of strong senior coalition which led the revitalized Razorbacks to back-to-back SEC titles in 2010 and 2011 — the latter year Elliott claimed All-SEC First Team honors for a career-high sixth-place finish.

 His progression on the track was also markedly noticeable with his focus during the outdoor season in the steeplechase.
 A solid top-five finish at the 2010 SEC Outdoor Championship transformed into an exceptional top-three finish at the same meet one year later.
 His personal best time of 8:51.03 from the Stanford Invitational qualified him for his second NCAA West Preliminary Round where his 12th-place finish advanced him on to the outdoor national championship.

 Elliott graduated from Arkansas in December 2012 with a degree in Kinesiology and earned a Master’s in Recreation and Sport Management in 2017.
-Rick and his wife Megan were married in June 2014 and the couple resides in the Fayetteville area with their son Otto (2).
+Rick and his wife Megan were married in June 2014 and the couple resides in the Fayetteville area with their sons Otto and Rhodes.